-Music that sounds weird, or complicated, or odd, (some people like it, others don't) is kind of 'messing up' with those rules.
+Music that sounds weird, or complicated, or odd, (some people like it, others don't) is kind of 'messing' with those rules.

-That's what artists like to do, ingeneers better don't ;)
+That's what artists like to do; engineers better not ;)

-I call them the spices, to add some taste.
+I call them the 'spices', to add some flavor.